 At the end, some comments are in order.
-First, the $(D-2)$-dimensional submanifold ${\mathcal S}^{D-2}$ belong to a special class in which it admits the constant triplet structure $\left( \hat{T}, \frac{ {\mathcal{E}^{i}}_{,i}}{\sqrt{\hat{g}}}, \frac{{{\hat{e}}^{\bar{b}}}_{i}\left( {\mathcal{F}^{ik}_{\bar{b}}}\right) _{,k}}{\sqrt{\hat{g}}} \right)$ given in \eqref{torsionconstants}.
+First, the $(D-2)$-dimensional submanifold ${\mathcal S}^{D-2}$ belongs to a special class in which it admits constant triplet structure $\left( \hat{T}, \frac{ {\mathcal{E}^{i}}_{,i}}{\sqrt{\hat{g}}}, \frac{{{\hat{e}}^{\bar{b}}}_{i}\left( {\mathcal{F}^{ik}_{\bar{b}}}\right) _{,k}}{\sqrt{\hat{g}}} \right)$ given in \eqref{torsionconstants}.
 Some common examples do exist such as 2-sphere $S^2$, $(D-2)$-dimensional torus $T^{D-2}$, and $\lR^{D-2}$ together with their product spaces.
 For $S^2$, we have $(0,-1,0)$ and the remaining two example have $(0,0,0)$.
-Second, since the master equation \eqref{mastereq} is extremely complicated to solve, we can study its behavior at some regions.
-If the solutions were physical black holes that admit cosmic censorship conjecture, then these regions are the horizon and the outer boundary such as asymptotic region.
-Otherwise, there are many possibilities.
-For example, the spacetimes may have naked singularity at finite $r$ or be smooth at the origin.
+These examples are spaces of constant scalar curvature.
+Second, since the master equation \eqref{mastereq} is extremely complicated to solve, we can generally study its behavior in some regions.
+If the solutions were physical black holes that admit cosmic censorship conjecture, then these regions are the horizon and the outer region such as asymptotic region.
+Otherwise the spacetimes may have naked singularity at finite $r$ or be smooth everywhere.